Like many Americans, I have grown tired of anti-vaxxer bravado.

 Employers can “generally” require all employees be vaccinated, and it’s possible for an employee to be fired for refusing the vaccine, according to the Equal Employment Opportunity Commission.

 Because FDA approval of the Pfizer vaccine means the agency found it “safe” and “effective,” companies have cover to mandate that employees be vaccinated.
-For example, President Joe Biden announced this month that all federal employees will need to be vaccinated to work.
+For example, President Joe Biden announced in September that all federal employees will need to be vaccinated to work.
 The Pentagon announced a similar requirement for people in the military, and dozens of large, private companies have followed suit.

 Experts say employees who refuse to comply with their company’s vaccination requirements may be ineligible to collect unemployment benefits.
 And even employees who are allowed to work without being vaccinated may find their insurance costs have spiked.